Electrician, FSN-05; FP-9

 A copy of the complete position description listing all duties and responsibilities is available in the Human Resources Office.
 Contact (251-11-130-60-00, Ext.
 6383)

 NOTE: All applicants must address each selection criterion detailed below with specific and comprehensive information supporting each item.
 Supporting documentations (e.g., letters of employment, certificates, awards, copies of degrees earned) that addresses the qualification requirements of the position as listed above should also be submitted.

 1. Required Education: Vocational training on Electricity after Completion of secondary school is required.
 One year of experience in the specified field will be equivalent to one year of education.

 2. Required Experience: Three years’ experience as electrician and in the maintenance of electrical equipment and appliances, such as refrigerators, stoves, water heaters, calculating machines, typewriters and reproduction machines.

-3. Language Requirement: Level 3 (Good working knowledge) speaking/writing of English and Amharic is required.
+3. Language Requirement: Level 3 (good working knowledge) of English and Amharic is required.
 (English language proficiency will be tested)

-When equally qualified, US Citizen Eligible Family Members (AEFM) and U.S. Veterans will be given preference.
+When equally qualified, U.S. Citizen Eligible Family Members and U.S. Veterans will be given preference.
 Therefore, it is essential that the candidate address the required qualifications above in the application.

 ADDITIONAL SELECTION CRITERIA:

 1. Management will consider nepotism/conflict of interest, budget, and residency status in determining successful candidacy.